EliaTogni/Univault/Classes/Simulation.md

 $$f(x) = \int_{0}^{x}{\lambda e^{-\lambda x}dx} = 1 - e^{-\lambda x}, \quad 0 < x < \infty$$

+slide 16/34

 This Random Variable is very useful to model the lifetime of an object or, in general, breakdowns of machines.

-**Memoryless property**, that is, the probability $P[X > s + t | X > s] = P[X > t]$, where $s + t$ are constants.
+This is due to the **Memoryless property**, that is, the probability $P[X > s + t | X > s] = P[X > t]$, where $s + t$ are constants.
 This property is telling that the probability that a machine breaks down after, for example, $15$ minutes knowing that no breakdown occurred for the first $10$ minutes equals the probability that the machine will break down in $5$ minutes.

 disegno 25 minuti